It all started in the 1700s in a small town called…well, it was called Sandwich. This story goes something like this:

 A reference to the sandwich did not pop up in historical documentation until the 1760s but we all know it was Montagu who started the trend.

 The town of Sandwich still exists and is located in Kent, England.
 The medieval town now attracts tourists for its historic churches, the Richborough Roman Fort and the town’s location on the River Stour.
-And yes sandwiches are a specialty in the town of Sandwich.
+And, yes, sandwiches are a specialty there.

-The Brits have embraced their role in the creation of sandwiches to the point that we could be considered sandwich-mad.
-So mad we decided to set up an organisation called The British Sandwich & Food to Go Association, also known as the BSA.
-This group of sandwich lovers was formed in 1990 and stands as the ‘voice of the sandwich industry’.
+The Brits have embraced their role in the creation of the picnic staple to the point that we could be considered sandwich-mad.
+So mad we decided to set up an organisation called The British Sandwich & Food to Go Association, also known as the BSA, in 1990.

 What’s your favourite sandwich?
 Share with us!